What started as a small 11-12 character roster has since gotten surprisingly huge. This page will keep track of everyone who appeared in this game.

 - Unwitting Instigator of Doom: Mimyuu ends up playing this role in the summer 2018 event when the seagull she knocked out for stealing her snack becomes a massive gull bent on devouring everything in the sea.

 - You Gotta Have Blue Hair: Mimyuu's hair is green.

 The resident Mad Scientist of Waruda who often uses syringes and scalpels to deal with her enemies.
 She can also pop some suspicious-looking pills to power up when she decides to get serious.

 - Actor Allusion: Kiriko's alternate costumes are Cosplays of Sakura Miko, specifically her original and new costumes.
 She can look even more the part by giving her pink hair.

-- Cast from Hit Points: Anytime she uses a battle card, she can gain +1 to her attack and evasion at the cost of 1 HP, down to a minimum of 2.
+- Cast from Hit Points: Any time she uses a battle card she gains +1 Attack and Evasion for the battle, at the cost of permanently losing 1 maximum HP, down to a minimum of 2.